 Shining a Light on Fraud in the Energy Industry

-This week brought not one but two newly announced False Claims Act (FCA) settlements with companies in the energy sector: (1) An Oklahoma-based energy company settled claims it underpaid royalties for natural resources, and (2) a utility company in New York settled claims it falsified reports to a local power authority to cover up mismanagement and wasted State electricity.
+This week brought not one but two newly announced False Claims Act (FCA) settlements with companies in the energy sector: (1) Oklahoma-based energy company Devon Energy Coporation settled claims it underpaid royalties for natural resources, and (2) National Grid, a utility company in New York settled claims it falsified reports to a local power authority to cover up mismanagement and wasted State electricity.
 The two settlements illustrate federal and state authorities’ commitment to hold the energy industry accountable for integrity in its business with the government.
-The combined $12 million in recoveries also demonstrate the power of the FCA, and the whistleblowers who bring FCA claims, to combat all manner of corporate fraud.
+The combined $12 million in recoveries also demonstrates the power of the FCA, and the whistleblowers who bring FCA claims, to combat all manner of corporate fraud.

 Underpayments on Leases to Explore and Extract Natural Resources Can Violate the FCA: The Devon Energy Settlement

 First up, Oklahoma-based Devon Energy Corporation will pay more than $6 million to settle claims it underpaid royalties on federal natural gas leases in Wyoming and New Mexico.
 Companies are required to pay the government royalties on the value of gas produced from public land they lease from the federal government for production of natural resources such as natural gas.